ConsciousML/Autonomous-RC-Car/README.md

 The logic for the client-server is only working with the hardware used for this experiment.
 We highly advise you to understand the `smartcar\learn` module for knowing how to train the model and the `smartcar\server\auto_drive.py` file for the autonomous driving logic.

-## Data
-We included the data for the sign detection in the `data` folder but the images used to train the driving model the was too big to be pushed on github.

 ## Generate your own data
 You can use our script to generate your own data.
 Get many pictures of the floor, put them in a directory and run the following command: